• Skip to primary navigation

 • Add another sheet of dough to pan, rotating it to cover pan.
 Brush with butter.
 Continue adding phyllo sheets to pan and brushing with butter until all dough has been used.
 (Keep unused dough covered with a towel as you work.)

-• Spread filling in pan, then wrap dough around filling.
+• Spread filling over dough, then wrap excess dough around filling.
 Brush dough with remaining butter.

 • Bake pie until it's hot and phyllo dough is a deep golden brown (about 30 minutes).